Now chilling out at St. Nicolas Bay, Crete, was just the travel prescription we needed.

-- A luxury hotel: St. Nicolas Bay Resort & Villas is a member of Small Luxury Hotels of the World
+St. Nicolas Bay Resort & Villas is a member of Small Luxury Hotels of the World.

-- Downside: Long transfer from Heraklion international airport on Crete, about 3 hours by public shuttle bus (but wonderful once you arrive!)
+The long transfer from Heraklion international airport on Crete, about 3 hours by public shuttle bus, is a bit hard on the system.
+(But the resort is wonderful once you arrive!)